NaoiseGaffney/BookRepository/README.md

 'app.py' delete\_book(\<book\_id>)

 `delete_book()` takes the book id and opens up the delete book modal where the user/reader can click on yes to delete the book or no to keep it (close the delete book modal).
-Before the book is permanently deleted it's checked to see that the current user/reader is the owner of the book (to avoid someone else deleteing a book by changing the book\_id in the URL).
+Before the book is permanently deleted it's checked to see that the current user/reader is the owner of the book (to avoid someone else deleting a book by changing the book\_id in the URL).

 The user/reader is made aware of the result through a Flash message and the event is logged.